jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/qes/listingPage/digitalMassSigningOfEnvelopes.rst

 Electronic mass signing of envelopes
 ====================================

 You are able to sign as mane envelopes which conatain QES inside as you need.
 How to do this you can read below.
-Also, you can read how to add a QES to the document in :ref:`the previous section<Electronic signature on template>`.

 How to sign several envelopes at once
 =====================================